fold-lang/fold/README.md

-# fold
+# _ƒold_
-A modern pragmatic functional language.
+A modern pragmatic functional language with concise, expressive, programmable syntax for development of blazingly fast and robust applications.